iromero25/basic-redux-saga/README.md

    1. Dispatches the `setAllNotes` action passing all the retrieved notes from the database to theys can be processed by the reducer and thus added to the `notes` part of the store.
 1. As a result of the previous actions, the store is updated with all notes and since the `AllNotes` component is mapping notes to props (it is connected to the store), it updates it's part of of the DOM to show the notes on the UI.

+## The dispatch action creator

+The [dispatchActionCreator](./src/utils/dispatchActionCreator.ts) is a typed function whose only purpose (as its name implies) is to wrap an action creator.
+This function is meant to be used when creating the function-version of `mapDispatchToProps` that receives the `dispatch` function as parameter.

+By using the `dispatchActionCreator` to wrap each action creator in `mpaDispatchToProps`, we return the expected map/object of functions each dispatching an action creator whose (function) parameters are rightly typed in accordance to the Dispatcher ActionCreator types.
+See the notes at the [dispatchActionCreator](./src/utls/dispatchActionCreator.ts) file and the [AlNotesConnector](./src/components/AllNotesConnector.ts) connector component for a more detailed explanation.

 ## Front-end testing

 I am adding some testing to assert the DOM is modified in the way I expect.
 My expectation is to ensure the DOM is updated as a result of triggering an action and Redux acting accordingly.
 I am using React's version of the `Testing Library` library.